The Hamilton Botanic Gardens is a beautiful park set on four hectares with fountains, rare trees, animal and bird enclosures.

 Hamilton Botanic Gardens – Address, Victoria

 With his creative skills, he came up with a unique design approach when creating this garden.
-He had introduced curved pathways, sweeping lawns, colourful plants, lakes, islands, contrasting foliage as well as garden beds with with cacti and succulents.
+He had introduced curved pathways, sweeping lawns, colourful plants, lakes, islands, contrasting foliage as well as garden beds with cacti and succulents.
 William Guilfoyle’s rare plans and design sketches of this garden are kept in the Hamilton Art Gallery.

 Hamilton Botanic Gardens contain an exceptional collection of plants from the nineteenth and early twentieth centuries.
 This is the reason behind the significance of this garden.
 It consists of eight trees that are founded as significant tree species and they are noted on the Register of Significant Trees in Victoria.